SofEng-Coursework/SetapWeek4/ScenarioEUserStories.md

 ### To what extent, are you already aware of your carbon footprint?

-As a commuter, I do not have a high level of awareness about my current carbon footprint
+As a commuter, I do not have a high level of awareness about my current carbon footprint although I know my current habits are bad.

 ### How do you feel about your travel data being tracked?